-Covid 19 coronavirus: six-month mortgage holiday for workers affected by coronavirus
+Covid-19 coronavirus: Jacinda Ardern announces mortgage holiday for affected workers in scheme with banks

 "I obviously expect that number to continue to increase."

+If someone has recovered from Covid-19, Ardern understands they're now considered as "immune".
 She said she expected most people to recover the virus.

 Six people are in hospital with Covid-19 but none require ICU care.